 The national legal and drugs advice service.
-Release offers multiple different services dedicated to meeting the health, welfare and legal needs of drug users.
+The release offers multiple services dedicated to meeting drug users’ health, welfare and legal needs.

 12. SMART Recovery

-Helps individuals who are trying to abstain from any type of addictive behaviour or activity and achieve recovery.
+It helps individuals trying to abstain from addictive behaviour or activity and achieve Recovery.

-SMART Recovery utilises an approach based on motivational, behavioural and cognitive methods for solving problems related to addiction.
+SMART Recovery utilises an approach based on motivational, behavioural and cognitive methods for solving addiction-related problems.